Rubber Fatigue Mats

 The majority of rubber fatigue mats will have a rectangular shape.
 This allows the user to lay the mat horizontally across the front of a counter or food prep space, providing the most potential coverage.
 Users can move along the length of the mat to reach items without having to leave the mat.

-Although sizes like 2x3 and 3x5 feet are the most common sizes, multiple other sizes are available, including in lengths of up to 20 feet.
+Although sizes like 2x3 and 3x5 feet are the most common, multiple other sizes are available, including lengths of up to 20 feet.

-Some of these anti fatigue mats will include an interlocking edge in a square shaped mat.
-This gives the installer the opportunity to create the precise coverage size desired in the floor.
+Some of these anti-fatigue mats will include an interlocking edge in a square-shaped mat.
+This allows the installer to create the precise coverage size desired on the floor.
 This works especially well in areas where the working space has an odd shape.

 Material Options

-Rubber is a highly durable material for use in heavy duty kitchen mats, giving customers a long-lasting style of mat.
-Because rubber is such a tough material, these floor mats often will ship with a multi-year warranty.
+Rubber is a highly durable material for use in heavy-duty kitchen mats, giving customers a long-lasting style of mat.
+Because rubber is such a tough material, these floor mats often ship with a multi-year warranty.

 In natural rubber mats, customers can find several designs for different coverage sizes and texture options.
 Having these options ensures customers can find the perfect match.

 Some types of rubber use a compound formula that makes them resistant to grease, chemical, and oil spills that may frequently occur in a kitchen environment.
-Grease resistant mats often are red in color, rather than the traditional black color found in rubber matting, to signify the grease resistance.
+Grease-resistant mats are often red, rather than the traditional black color found in rubber matting, to signify the grease resistance.

 We also offer a nitrile rubber (or NBR) style of mat that provides resistance to petroleum-based fluids and mineral oil-based fluids in an industrial environment.
 NBR makes use of a synthetic rubber compound.